 Remember that the spray tan solution reacts to the outermost skin layer.
 If you remove that skin layer by exfoliating, your spray tan will fade faster.

-When you shower after a spray tan, be gentle and select oil-free body washes.
+When you shower after a spray tan, be gentle and select oil-free body washes (preferably one that hasn’t expired!).
 Bar soaps should also be avoided or other soaps that have harsher chemicals.

 The way you dry yourself off also matters.
 Try to pat yourself dry.
 No need to do that rub-the-towel-dance.
 Keep the abrasion low.